ypark9/yopa.page/agent-plans/personal/PLAN-article-atlas-growth-mvp.md

 - [x] beehiiv remote MCP is registered and OAuth-authorized in the local Codex client.
 Evidence: `codex mcp get beehiiv` reports the streamable HTTP endpoint enabled and the login command completed successfully.
-- [ ] **Joint:** verify beehiiv MCP tools in a fresh Codex task.
-Keep Atlas use aggregate-only; do not retrieve subscriber email addresses, custom fields, or individual subscriber records.
+- [x] **Joint:** verified beehiiv MCP tools in a fresh Codex task by listing the accessible publication and reading publication-level settings.
+Evidence: successful read-only calls on 2026-08-09; no subscriber email addresses, custom fields, or individual subscriber records retrieved.
-- [ ] **Owner:** create `Field Dispatch — English` as a separate beehiiv
-  publication.
+- [x] **Owner:** reused the existing publication as `Field Dispatch — English`, preserving its public URL.
+Evidence: MCP settings write and read-back on 2026-08-09.
-- [ ] **Owner:** create `Field Dispatch — 한국어` as a separate beehiiv
+- [x] **Owner:** created `Field Dispatch — 한국어` at the approved `yopa-field-dispatch-ko` subdomain.
+Evidence: browser creation and public-page verification on 2026-08-09.
-  publication.
-- [ ] **Owner:** for each publication, enable Double Opt-in Email under `Settings → Emails → Preset Emails`; Smart Nudge is optional.
+- [x] **Owner:** enabled Double Opt-in Email and Smart Nudge for both publications and set language-specific sender names.
+Evidence: MCP read-back for English and browser reload verification for Korean on 2026-08-09.
-- [ ] **Owner:** create or publish one signup page per publication and assign a signup flow to its subscribe form.
+- [~] **Owner:** each publication has a public home signup form.
+End-to-end signup-flow acceptance remains pending with owner-controlled addresses.
-- [ ] **Owner:** set the opt-in redirect for each language to that language's Expedition URL, or use a beehiiv confirmation page that links there.
+- [x] **Owner:** set confirmed opt-in redirects to the matching yopa.page English and Korean confirmation pages.
+Evidence: English MCP read-back and Korean browser reload verification on 2026-08-09.
 - [ ] **Owner:** verify confirmation, welcome email, and unsubscribe using two owner-controlled test addresses, one per publication.
-- [ ] **Owner:** copy the two public hosted subscribe URLs.
-These URLs are public configuration and may be shared; subscriber data must not be shared.
+- [x] **Owner:** verified and recorded both public hosted subscribe URLs.
+Each public page rendered its own email form; no subscriber data was accessed.
-- [ ] **Joint:** add each verified URL to `params.fieldDispatch` and enable only
-  that language.
+- [~] **Joint:** added both public URLs to `params.fieldDispatch` but retained `enabled: false` for both languages until owner address and end-to-end email acceptance pass.
 - [ ] **Joint:** confirm a Korean signup never enters the English publication, and vice versa.
 - [ ] **Joint:** verify `dispatch_cta` plus anonymous thank-you page measurement